Adeon18/CyberPong/README.md

 # CyberPong
 CyberPong - Ping Pong Exersice Mashine

-### About
+### About and Aim

 This is the Ping Pong Exersice Machine that Uses 4 DC Motors and in order to shoot out ping pong balls with different spins.
+The goal of the project is to determine whether it is possible to make an effective Ping Pong machine and how it will curve the ball(and if it is effective).

 ### What is used in the Project: